Boeing E-4: Middle deck

 The rest area, which occupies the remaining portion of the aft main deck, provides a rest and sleeping area for the crew members.
-The rest area contains storage for food and is also used for religious ceremonies.
+The rest area contains storage for food and is used for religious ceremonies.

 Within the forward entry area is the main galley unit and stairways to the flight deck and to the forward lower equipment area.
 This area contains refrigerators, freezers, two convection ovens, and a microwave oven to give stewards the capability to provide more than 100 hot meals during prolonged missions.
-Additionally, four seats are located on the left side of the forward entry area for the security guards and the stewards.
+Four seats are located on the left side of the forward entry area for the secret service and the stewards.

-Behind the forward entry area is the National Command Authority (NCA) area, which is designed and furnished as an executive suite.
+Behind the forward entry area, is the National Command Authority (NCA) area, which is designed and furnished as an executive suite.
 It contains an office, a lounge, a sleeping area, and a dressing room.
 Telephone instruments in this area provide the NCA with secure and clear worldwide communications.

-The briefing room contains a briefing table with three executive seats, eighteen additional seats, a lectern, and two 80-inch flat screen LED monitors flush mounted to the partition.
+The briefing room contains a briefing table with three executive seats, 18 additional seats, a lectern, and two 80-inch flat screen LED monitors flush mounted to the partition.

 The communications control area is divided into a voice area and a data area.
 The voice area, located on the right side of the compartment, contains the radio operator's console, the semi-automatic switchboard console, and the communication officer's console.
 The data area, located on the left side of the area, contains the record communications console, record data supervisor's console, high speed DATA/AUTODIN/AFSAT console, and LF/VLF control heads.
-The E-4B can communicate with the ground over a wide range of frequencies covering virtually the entire radio communications spectrum from 14 kHz to 8.4 GHz.
-Ground stations can link the E-4B into the main US ground-based communications network.